Saturday, October 21, 2023

 The view from the one-room lodge is spectacular: a 180-degree view of the lake in front of the island will take your breath away the first time you enter.
 During the day it is delightfully bright with all the sunlight flooding in; at night one can see the stars from the huge king-plus-size main bed.
 (There is also a smaller bed that a family with one or two smaller children could use.)
 The decor is traditional with embroidered pillows everywhere as well as other small touches that obviously must have been Mariela's idea.
 The bathroom is divided into an area with a sink (bottled drinking water is provided to brush your teeth with a floor-to-ceiling glass window looking onto islands 250 meters away) and a second area with a glass-enclosed shower (the water was always hot!) and a simple-but-effective dry toilet that was cleaned out every day and never smelled.

-Tourism has changed the way of life in Uros, obviously, but since no outsiders live here and people generally just stay for one night and are extremely limited in their movements to the island and the shuttles of their hosts, much control is exerted over the guests.
+Tourism has changed the way of life in Uros, obviously, but since no outsiders are allowed to live here and people generally just stay for one night and are extremely limited in their movements to the islands via their hosts' shuttles, much control is exerted over the guests.
 César sees tourism as something good as it helps his people to attain a more secure way of life.
-He spoke ruefully about the years when COVID shut off the tourism pipeline, and even since then, every time there is a major political demonstration or riot against the government anywhere on the country, tourists stay away from Peru and and thus Titicaca.
-If anything, he said, young people are less likely to leave the islands for good to seek a "better" future for themselves outside of this tightly knit cosmos as they see the value of tradition.
+He spoke ruefully about the years when COVID shut off the tourism pipeline, and even since then, every time there is a major political demonstration or riot against the government anywhere in the country, tourists stay away from Peru and and thus Titicaca.
+If anything, he said, young people are less likely to leave the islands for good to seek a "better" future for themselves outside of this tightly knit cosmos as they see the value of tradition—a surprising yet encouraging trend.
 The community is guided by elected representatives and counselors, and it appears that tourism is (still) well-managed and controlled.
 Only time will tell, and if the water keeps dropping the way it is, all this may be a moot point anyhow.

 Both of them were so soft-spoken, so gentle, so interested in my well-being and happiness.
 This was not a show they put on—it was as sincere as their coddling Gaél, their toddler son.
 The little munchkin was just so unbelievably cute in his thick jacket and knit hat, and from the first moment he liked me and came running across the reeds when I arrived and clung to my legs and kept hugging me.
 On my last night, when César and I shared a bottle of (semi-dry) Peruvian sweet wine (still about as sweet as a port!), he asked me whether I would become Gaél's padrino (godfather).
 I believe it was a sincere question as we had bonded very quickly during my short stay.
 I explained to him how honored I felt by his request but that I didn't think I could be a true padrino because I would not be able to be there for his son if needed, plus the fact that I am pretty old.
 He gravely nodded and said he understood.